rickgbw/hyperterm-overlay/README.md

 - Default: false
 - Show HyperTerm Overlay only on primary display.

-### startup
-- Value: true or false
-- Default: true
-- Open HyperTerm Overlay on HyperTerm startup.

-### onStartup
-- Value: true or false
-- Default: false
-- Makes HyperTerm Overlay the unique window displayed when started.
-- Other windows started will be default HyperTerm windows.

 ### size
 - Value: float or number
 - Default: 0.4